sscode/step/README.md

 # Improvements
 - edite name of exercise without losing history.
 Get history by ID and not by name.
 - edit time of exercise
-- sort exercises by most recent
+- user settings: haptic to save to device
 - slide right on exercise page to reveal stats on exercise
 - correct sorting feature on CurrentExercise
 - lbs and weights correction (to weight) and include lbs & kilos
 - Correct time/date to timezone and not UTC-0
-- custom color code exercise by type
-- close bottomSheet on save
 - user page Delete user actually delete
 - Login Page Paper BG
 - Login Page focus fields for text